sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Admin user
 ===========

-Fire Insights support variety of permissions for Roles.
-Each user can be assigned one more more Roles.
+Fire Insights support variety of permissions for roles.
+Each user can be assigned one or more roles.

 Permissions supported by Fire Insights
 ----------------------

-Below are the permissions supported by Fire Insights.
+Below are the permissions supported by Fire Insights:

 .. figure:: ../../_assets/security/role_permission.PNG
    :alt: security